 49. Varied Bunting

-This bird has a short tail, making it appear stocky, with its head and neck being predominantly blue-grey or greyish brown depending upon seasonal changes.
+This bird has a short tail, which makes it appear stocky, with its head and neck predominantly blue-grey or greyish brown, depending upon seasonal changes.

-Its wings are black with white stripes on them while its underside is yellow during summer months but turns to an orange coloration for winter plumage.
+Its wings are black with white stripes on them, while its underside is yellow during summer months but turns orange for winter plumage.

-Males have brightly colored heads consisting of blues, purples and reds which helps distinguish them from females who lack such bright colors instead having shades closer to that seen on their backsides.
+Males have brightly colored heads consisting of blues, purples, and reds, which helps distinguish them from females who lack such bright colors instead of having shades closer to that seen on their backsides.

-The varied bunting loves open woodlands – especially those near water sources like rivers – where they feed off insects and seeds; however their diet also includes berries when available too.Scientific classification:
+The varied bunting loves open woodlands – especially those near water sources like rivers – where they feed off insects and seeds; however, their diet also includes berries when available.

 Kingdom | Animalia |